DomT4/homebrew-autoupdate/README.md

 An easy, convenient way to automatically update Homebrew.

-This script will run once every 24 hours, doing `brew update`.
+This script will run once every 24 hours, running `brew update`.

 `brew upgrade` and `brew cleanup` can also be handled automatically but are optional flags.
+If you have `terminal-notifier` installed you can also request desktop notifications when this command runs.

 [![](https://imgs.xkcd.com/comics/update.png)](https://xkcd.com/1328/)

-## How do I install this command?
+## Installing this command

 Just `brew tap domt4/autoupdate`.